Voting Is Under Way for Resolutions from the 2016 Annual Convention

 Also, each year the NCTE Executive Committee approves an Education Policy Platform that NCTE and its members use to guide their literacy education advocacy efforts (learn how the platform is developed).

-Under the NCTE Constitution, the Council's positions on education issues are established by resolutions passed at the Annual Business Meeting for the Board of Directors and Other Members of the Council during NCTE's Annual Convention each November or by 2/3 vote of the NCTE Executive Committee.
-Members may propose position statements and guidelines other than resolutions.
+Under the NCTE Constitution, the Council's positions on education issues are established by resolutions passed at the Annual Business Meeting for the Board of Directors and Other Members of the Council during NCTE's Annual Convention each November and ratified by a vote of at least 10% of the NCTE membership.
+Members may also propose position statements and guidelines other than resolutions.

 NCTE Position Statements on education issues are approved by the NCTE Board of Directors or NCTE Executive Committee.